UK Manufacturing & Engineering: Top Tips for Export Licence Requirements

 Examples of Export Markers from the UK Global Tariff Export Tab:

-Description: The export of these items may be controlled under the Export Control Order 2008 as amended.
-Please refer to the Goods Checker to determine whether your items are controlled and whether you need a licence from the Export Control Joint Unit.
+Description: The export of these items may be controlled under the Export Control Order 2008 (which encompasses the UK Military and UK Dual-Use Lists) as amended.
+Please refer to the Goods Checker to determine whether your items are controlled and whether you need a Licence from the Export Control Joint Unit.

-Note: The Goods Checker tool is available to help identify whether your goods for export could be captured on the Strategic Export Controls Lists.
+Note: The Goods Checker tool is available to help identify whether your goods for export are captured on the Strategic Export Controls Lists.

 Description: The export of these items may be controlled under Retained Council Regulation (EC) No. 428/2009.
 Please refer to the Goods Checker to determine whether your items are controlled and whether you need a licence from the Export Control Joint Unit.